virtru-corp/virtru-charts/cks/README.md

 This upgrade is in line with external-secrets operator no longer serving v1beta1 APIs in v0.17.0+. v1 APIs were promoted in v0.16.0, and will be the default in Virtru provided charts moving forward.

+### v2.0.0 Upgrade Notes

+**Relevant to users who explicitly set `logStdoutEnabled` in `appConfig`**

+The `logStdoutEnabled` key has been renamed to `logConsoleEnabled` to match the `LOG_CONSOLE_ENABLED` environment variable it controls.
+If you previously set `logStdoutEnabled: false`, update your values to `logConsoleEnabled: false` or console logging will silently revert to enabled.

 ---

 ### Assumptions